-'''

-1 text = Your exchange rate

-1 tag = table

-2 tag = tr

-3 tag = /td
+1 text = Your exchange rat 1 tag = table 2 tag = tr 3 tag = /td

-'''

 The first line instructs the module to find the first occurrence of the text, "Your exchange rate."
 The second line tells the module to look further, until it finds a tag.
-The third line says to proceed from there to the second occurrence of a tag (because of the number 2).
-This brings the module to the second row of the table.
-The fourth line says to search on for the third occurrence of a tag.
+The third line says to proceed from there to the second occurrence of a tag.

 When the search is completed, since the pattern ended with a tag step, the module retrieves the last piece of text that it read before finding the final search target.
-That's why the last line of the pattern specifies the > tag, instead of >.
-If the pattern ended with the third >, the desired text would not have been read yet.
+That's why the last line of the pattern specifies the the final search target.
+That's why the last line of the pattern specifies the the desired text would not have been read yet.

 Another way to retrieve an exchange rate is with a pattern that ends with a text instruction.
-In this case, you add the vertical-bar character "|" to the target.
+In this case, you add the vertical-bar character "I" to the target.
 This character serves as a marker to identify the point in the text where the rate will be found.
 This is described in more detail in the next section.